npatarino/got-challenge-for-android/README.md

 3. Add parallax effect into detail page

 ###### Once you've finished
+1. Generate the application apk and place it into a distribution folder
-1. Notify by email to rrhh@idealista.com
+2. Notify by email to rrhh@idealista.com
-2. Have a rest after this "beautiful" code
+3. Have a rest after this "beautiful" code

 #License